 Efforts to replenish the Restaurant Revitalization Fund (RRF) are being debated in Congress right now, but restaurants and bars can currently find significant cash aid from a refundable employee payroll tax credit—the Employee Retention Credit (ERC).

 The ERC has already provided millions of dollars to a broad spectrum of employers, including restaurant and bar owners, and will continue paying out for employers who claim the credit.

 And, unlike the RRF, the ERC has no federal funds cap.
 So, any business that qualifies and applies can still find aid via the ERC!

-Launched in March 2020, the ERC remains one of the biggest aid opportunities—up to $26,000 per employee for 2020 and 2021 combined—that is available to restaurants and bars that have been negatively impacted by the COVID-19 pandemic.
+Launched in March 2020, the ERC remains one of the biggest aid opportunities that is available to restaurants and bars that have been negatively impacted by the COVID-19 pandemic.
 And, even for those businesses beginning to recover now, employers can retroactively claim the ERC based on hardships experienced during 2020 and the first three quarters of 2021.

 ERC Is Available Even If You Received PPP Loans, RRF Grants, & Other Aid